akeneo/pim-community-dev/internal_doc/ARCHITECTURE.md

     - *PIM/Automation* (Enterprise Edition only): Automatically create/update product information.
     - *PIM/Permissions* (Enterprise Edition only): Allow for the separation of privileges by user group on the product information.
     - *PIM/Work Organization* (Enterprise Edition only): Enable self-organization and collaboration with coworkers.
+- *Tool*: Technical libraries that could be used outside Akeneo.
+- *Platform*: Everything that glues all the other contexts together to make it a consistent application.